Conflict Avoidance in Social Navigation -- a Survey: Algorithms

 \subsection{Inferring Human Trajectories}

-Many social navigation contributions have been inspired by the way the humans navigate in social contexts.
+Many social navigation contributions have been inspired by the way humans navigate in social contexts.
 The majority of these papers can be split into two categories: online and offline inference.
 Online inference means that a robot observes the behavior of a person during deployment and incorporates its inference about the person's planned trajectory into its execution.
 Offline inference happens prior to the execution stage, usually on more than a single trajectory.
-The robot learns to predict human trajectories or imitate them from a set of observed traces.
-Offline inference does not happen in real-time and usually reasons about more than one trajectory during the learning phase.
+The robot learns to predict human trajectories or imitate them from a set of observed trajectories.